 It takes least 4-5 months for a new website to pick up significant search engine traffic and, you might end up getting stuck on page 25 for competitive industry keywords.

-You need to build your audience, establish your brand authority and create cornerstone content first.
+You need to build your audience, establish your brand authority and create cornerstone blog post content first.

 As you keep adding value, you’ll be happy to find that writing for people works well for search engines.